-The Institute is fighting Group A Streptococcus infection through both novel therapeutic and novel vaccine approaches.
+The Institute is fighting Streptococcus A infection through both novel therapeutic and novel vaccine approaches.

-Our research teams focused on fighting Group A Streptococcus include: Professor Michael Good AO.
+Our research teams focused on fighting Streptococcus A infections include: Dr Manisha Pandey and Professor Michael Good AO

 When a person develops active TB disease, the symptoms (such as cough, fever, night sweats, or weight loss) may be mild for many months.
 This can lead to delays in seeking care, and results in transmission of the bacteria to others.
 Without proper treatment, 45% of HIV-negative people with TB on average and nearly all HIV-positive people with TB will die.

 In 2017, 10 million people fell ill with TB and 1.6 million died from the disease.
 One million children (0–14 years of age) fell ill with TB, and 230,000 children (including children with HIV associated TB) died from the disease.
 (Source: World Health Organization).

 Multidrug-resistant TB remains a public health crisis and a health security threat.
 The Institute is fighting TB through novel therapeutic approaches.
 Our research teams focused on TB include: Dr Todd Houston